Gagniuc/GCluster/README.md

 # GCluster

-The field of bioinformatics is an essential asset for modern biology.
-In recent years, after the appearance of GWS (Genome Wide Scan) studies, powerful bioinformatics methods have been developed.
-In order to understand the genetic basis of various diseases, especially polygenic diseases (diabetes, obesity and vascular disease), we have implemented a dynamic method named "in-depth analysis" to detect and interpret CpG islands, CpG clusters and other dinucleotide structures.
-In-depth analysis is made through repeated tests with different dinucleotide thresholds.
-GCLUSTER is our design for "in-depth analysis".
-We tested GCLUSTER with randomly generated DNA sequences, multiple genes from Homo sapiens and several types of viral genomes.
+The current VB6 application is an experimental detector that uses a dynamic method named "in-depth analysis" to detect and interpret CpG islands, CpG clusters and other dinucleotide structures.
+In-depth analysis is made through repeated tests with different dinucleotide thresholds. <kbd>GCluster</kbd> was tested with randomly generated DNA sequences, multiple genes from <i>Homo sapiens</i> and several types of viral genomes.
+The application comes in two versions, namely GCluster v1.0 and GCluster v2.0.
+Both versions of the implementation provide the main signal and detect the peaks existing on a given region of the signal to highlight which of these regional peaks form clusters.
+Also, the second version uses a graphical method to present the results found above the DNA sequence.

 # GCluster v 1.0

+Version 1 detects islands and island clusters by taking into consideration the local C+G content.

 <kbd><img src="https://github.com/Gagniuc/GCluster/blob/main/img/GCLUSTER%20V1.png?raw=true" /></kbd>

 # GCluster v 2.0

+Version 2 detects islands and island clusters both by using the C+G content and dinucleotide combinations.

 <kbd><img src="https://github.com/Gagniuc/GCluster/blob/main/img/GCLUSTER%20V2.png?raw=true" /></kbd>